daprfctman/linkedin-skill-assessments-quizzes/google-analytics/google-analytics-quiz.md

 - [ ] signing up for an account after clicking an ad
 - [ ] playing a video before signing up
 - [ ] buying a product after reading an email
+- [ ] filling out a contact f### Q66.
+By default, if a URL is accesed in the browser once as /contact/ and once again as /CONTACT/, how does the data appear in Google Analytics?
+- [x] one pageview for /contact/ and one pageview for /CONTACT/
+- [ ] two pageviews for /CONTACT/
+- [ ] An error will be present, as a filter must be created to support this use case.
-- [ ] filling out a contact form after reading a social post
+- [ ] two pageviews for /contact/form after reading a social post

 ### Q59.
 What parameter should you use if you were tracking different versions of an ad?
 - [ ] utm_campaign